tjsmith68/plotly-challenge/README.md

                     samples.js      The original data for this project was in a file named samples.json.
 However, attempts to read this with D3 caused an error.
-I created an alternate file with the same data assigned to a variable and inported it via a script tag in the HTML code.
+I created an alternate file with the same data assigned to a variable and imported it via a script tag in the HTML code.